20749 - COMPETITION LAW AND PRACTICE

-- The written final exam consists of 2 scenario questions, and some multiple-choice questions.
+- The written final exam consists of 2 scenario questions and some multiple-choice questions.
 Scenario questions have the aim of examining the ability to address and set up the solution to a hypothetical case (for instance by identifying a possible line of defense in an antitrust investigation); theoretical questions aims to reveal the understanding of complex legal concepts and issues, as well as demonstrating how they are actually applied and interpreted by antitrust authorities or in the case law.
 Multiple-choice questions (each correct answer is worth one point; no penalization for wrong answers) aim at assessing the general understanding of competition law and policy.

-Powerpoint presentations available on the Bboard (compulsory).
+Powerpoint presentations that are available on the Bboard (compulsory).

 Materials/papers/presentations/mock questions/resumes of decisions on the Bboard